HOW WILL THIS BE DIFFERENT FROM WHAT I'VE TRIED BEFORE?

 One of the considerations you might take into account when looking for a therapist is whether that therapist accepts your insurance.
 For many people, this is a deciding factor when choosing someone..."
 Read more

 Unless you are enrolled in auto-pay, you must pay in full online at the time of meeting/session or registering for a workshop.
 Why?
 Think of the last big purchase you made.
 If you spent a significant amount of money on something nonrefundable, what did your mind do afterward?
 You may have second-guessed the purchase, but you felt compelled to follow through with the action.
 The fact is, when you invest your money, you invest yourself, a first step in being accountable to the changes you want.
-If extenuating circumstances arise after booking a service, contact me, but please be advised that I generally keep to a 48 hour cancellation policy.
+If extenuating circumstances arise after booking a service, contact me, but please be advised that I generally keep to a 72 hour cancellation policy for refund, and I consider clients arrive more than 15 minutes late for an appointment, a "no show", resulting in full charge for session.

 HOW IS COACH DIFFERENT FROM COUNSELOR?